-The treadmill offers a fantastic solution to maintaining your cardiovascular training throughout the year.
 Although exercising on a treadmill can be perceived as dull, most treadmills now offer a fantastic variety of different functions and programs to develop your exercise workouts.
-Here's your guide to training successfully on a treadmill.
+Treadmill features include some of the following:

 - Variable speed and gradient